 An 8-day, small group birdwatching tour to Extremadura, in Central Spain

-Now in its 30th year, this hugely enjoyable two-centre birdwatching tour to Central Spain remains one of Limosa’s all-time favourite trips.
+First run over 30 years ago, this hugely enjoyable two-centre birdwatching holiday to Central Spain remains one of Limosa’s all-time favourite trips.
 After seeking a host of rare and spectacular breeding birds amid the rolling steppe grasslands and dehesa oak woodlands of Extremadura, we climb high into the beautiful Sierra de Gredos in search of alpine specialities.
-The bird list for this Spain birding tour is exceptional, including both Great and Little Bustards, Great Spotted Cuckoo, White-rumped Swift, Iberian Magpie, Bluethroat and Citril Finch.
-Add Spanish Imperial Eagle among more than a dozen different birds of prey - plus two wonderfully situated hotels - and join us for a trip that offers the best birding in all Iberia... at the very best time of year!
+The bird list for this Spain birding tour is exceptional, with the possibilities including Great and Little Bustards, Great Spotted Cuckoo, White-rumped Swift, Iberian Magpie, Bluethroat and Citril Finch.
+Add Spanish Imperial Eagle among more than a dozen different birds of prey, plus two wonderfully situated hotels, so join us for a trip that offers the best birding in all Iberia... at the very best time of year!